JwL-01/Python-SQL-Database-Program/README.md

 # Python SQL Database Program
-The Database Application is designed to interact with a Yelp databse using the pyodbc library for ODBC integration.
+The Database Application is designed to interact with a Yelp database using the pyodbc library for ODBC integration.
 This application is a simple terminal interface to access and manage information stored in the Yelp database.

 **Introduction**
 ---